edgefarm/edgefarm.monitor/README.md

 # 🫶 Acknowledgements

-Thanks to the great open source projects Grafana, Grafana Mimir, Node Exporter, Cadvisor and the Loki stack!
+Thanks to the great open source projects Grafana, Grafana Mimir and Node Exporter stack!